evidentlyai/community-examples/events/README.md

+## 🎥 Events

-Examples from specific events, meetups or workshops using Evidently.
+Ad-hoc examples from specific events, meetups or workshops using Evidently.